omar0ali/journal-entry/README.md

 deactivate
 ```

-## Using the Standalone Executable
+## Using the Standalone Executable - Not yet available
 To make it easy for users to run your Python application, a standalone executable has been created using PyInstaller.
 Follow these steps to use the executable on your machine:

 - Download the standalone executable for your operating system: